arnaghizadeh/grid_cell_navigation_model/README.md

 ma.showMaze();
 ```

-If the `h` is big enough, the cells in the modules are equal or bigger than the environment.
-In this case, the algorithm can find destination faster.
+If the `h` is big enough, the cells in the module are equal or bigger than the environment.
+In this case, the algorithm can find the destination faster.
 The modes `0`, `1` are for these cases.
-When environment could be bigger than the module we have to use mode `2` which provides some randomness in decision making.
+When the environment could be bigger than the module, we have to use mode `2`, which provides some randomness in decision making.

 ```
 mode = 0 #GNM Basic